-The admissions commission will will assess applicants for study on the basis of the documents submitted and give them a ranking from 1 -10 points.
+The admissions committee will assess applicants for a study on the basis of the documents submitted and give them a ranking from 1 -10 points.
 The point limit for accepting applicants is set by the Dean.
 A pre-condition for being accepted is the completion of higher education studies.

 Information on the exercise of graduates

 A graduate of the GPS should be able to reflect, using his acquired knowledge of theoretical premises, on the dynamic of changes of politico-spatial relations, brought by the current economical, political and social development.
 The theoretical basis should allow for an independent analytical research of territorial issues, including their critical analysis, for the purpose of the public or the private sectors.
 Graduates are prepared to work in state administration, political parties, international institutions or in the private sector (for instance as consultants in multinational corporations).
 Theoretically oriented students can work as scientists or university pedagogues.